 Whichever option is used, it may be helpful to think of it like this - your school partners need to share information with you to access the NTP but EdPlace requires no new or additional information, plus only a fraction of the information you will collect needs to be shared with EdPlace, and no information which allows students to be personally identified.

-At the end of each academic year, we produce our impact report (click here to download the most recent version) and NTP assessments summary (click here to review the most recent version).
-We will include anonymised data from NTP students within these reports but there will never be any identifying information used and EdPlace will not have access to this.
+At the end of each academic year, we produce our impact report (click here to download the most recent version).
+In the academic year 2020-2021, we also created an NTP assessments summary which you can view here.
+We included anonymised data from students within these reports but there will never be any identifying information used and EdPlace will not have access to this.

 As with all data security, the greatest risk is represented by human errors like sharing details in a manner that is not secure, using passwords that are too simple, losing devices or sharing login details with others.
 We encourage all our partners, and every individual working for and with them, to give this thought and to become familiar with your company's internal data security policies, plus to be sure to share these with your partner schools and tutors.